MicrosoftDocs/power-automate-docs/articles/sap-integration/FAQs.md

 The Open Data Protocol (OData) connector isn't available to the public yet.
 You can also create a custom connector in Power Automate to consume [OData services](/odata/).

-### Can Power Platform access CDS views in S4/HANA?
+### Can Power Platform access views in S4/HANA?

-Yes, the SAP ERP connector can read Core Data Services (CDS) views via the action, _Read SAP Table with Parsing_.
+Yes, the SAP ERP connector can read Core Data Services views via the action, _Read SAP Table with Parsing_.

 ### Can Power Platform access custom SAP tables (Z-tables)?